MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 26. Select the **Assign permissions** link

-27. On the Assign permissions side menu, select the **Add any authenticated users**.
+27. On the Assign permissions side menu, select the **+ Add any authenticated users**.

 28. Select **Save**.